I-4-4-40.Processing Protest Cases After Court Remand

 Prepare the notice to advise the claimant that the AC is assuming jurisdiction on its own motion.
 The regulations (see 20 CFR § 404.984(c) and § 416.1484(c)) require notice of proposed action when the AC assumes jurisdiction on its own motion either to issue a decision or to remand.
 This gives the claimant an opportunity to file briefs or other written statements about the facts and law relevant to the case.

-Route the case, the case analysis and the notice as indicated in I-4-4-104 for cases in which prior notice of AC action is required.
+Route the case following instructions for cases in which prior notice of AC action is required.
 If the AC declines to assume jurisdiction, the case is routed following the procedures in I-4-4-20 C.1.

 Diary the case for 45 days.